What Is Glaucoma?

 For further information or Booking..

-Glaucoma is a disease involving abnormalities of the optic nerve, causing optic nerve damage characterized by a “cupping” or deepening of the optic nerve head.
-Typically, the optic nerve head in healthy individuals has a cupping ratio of less than 50% of the total optic disc diameter.
-However, in individuals with glaucoma, this cupping is significantly enlarged.
+Glaucoma is a group of eye diseases characterized by damage to the optic nerve, most commonly identified by enlargement or deepening (“cupping”) of the optic nerve head.
+In healthy individuals, the cup-to-disc ratio is typically less than 50% of the optic disc diameter.
+In patients with glaucoma, this ratio becomes significantly enlarged, indicating optic nerve damage.

 Causes of Glaucoma

-Several factors contribute to optic nerve damage in glaucoma, but the primary factor is elevated intraocular pressure (IOP), exceeding the normal range.
-In general, the average IOP in healthy individuals is less than or equal to 21 mmHg.
+Several factors contribute to optic nerve damage in glaucoma.
+The most important and common factor is elevated intraocular pressure (IOP), which exceeds the normal range.
+In general, normal intraocular pressure is 21 mmHg or lower.

-Why Do Patients with Glaucoma Have Higher Intraocular Pressure?
+Why Do Patients with Glaucoma Have Increased Intraocular Pressure?

 • Open-angle glaucoma